Lexich04/DevOps---learner/README.md

 Applying command substitution to save command output using $() Performing arithmetic operations with shell variables using using $((expression)) Working with environment variables

+9.10.2025

+Today I studied:
+Accessing individual arguments using special variables ($1, $2, etc.)
+Using the $# variable to determine the number of arguments Implementation of conditional logic for processing different numbers of arguments Using the $@ variable to iterate through all passed arguments In addition, I practiced initializing arrays, adding elements to them, accessing certain elements, and determining the number of elements in the array.